ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

 Comparison of Results
 ----------------------------
-We have provided GNUPLOT scripts and the benchmark data of MDBSI for TPV3, TPV5, TPV6, and TPV7 to plot the various field variables at specific station points.
-The plots generated from the scripts provides the comparison of results between  TBSBIEM and MDSBI.
+We have provided GNUPLOT scripts and the benchmark data of MDBSI code for TPV3, TPV5, TPV6, and TPV7 to plot the various field variables at specific station points.
+The plots generated from the scripts provides the comparison of results from TBSBIEM and MDSBI.